Margaret Goodell Explained

 Website:https://www.goodell-lab.com

 Margaret ("Peggy") A. Goodell (born March 23, 1965) is an American scientist working in the field of stem cell research.
 Dr. Goodell is Chair of the Department of Molecular and Cellular Biology[1] at Baylor College of Medicine, Director of the Stem Cell and Regenerative Medicine (STaR) Center,[2] and a member of the National Academy of Medicine.[3]
-She is best known for her discovery of a novel method to isolate adult stem cells.[4]
+She is best known for her contributions to understanding how blood stem cells are regulated.[4]

-Goodell has been on the faculty of Baylor College of Medicine since 1997 as a member of the Center for Cell and Gene Therapy, and the Departments of Pediatrics, Molecular and Human Genetic, and Immunology.[5]
-She holds the Vivian L. Smith Chair in Regenerative Medicine, and has received numerous awards for excellence in teaching and research.[6]
-[7]
+Goodell has been on the faculty of Baylor College of Medicine since 1997 as a member of the Center for Cell and Gene Therapy, and the Departments of Pediatrics, Molecular and Human Genetic, and Molecular and Cellular Biology.[5]
+She is the director of the Stem Cells and Regenerative Medicine Center, and is the Chair of the Department of Molecular and Cellular Biology.
+She holds the Vivian L. Smith Chair in Regenerative Medicine and is the Co-Leader of the Cancer Cell and Gene Therapy program at the Dan L. Duncan Comprehensive Cancer Center.[6]
+She has received numerous awards for excellence in teaching and research.[7]
+[8]

 Goodell is Chair of the Scientific Advisory Board of the Keystone Symposia, a former President of the International Society for Experimental Hematology, and has served on the board of the International Society for Stem Cell Research.
-She has also served as the chair of the Stem Cells and Regenerative Medicine committee for the American Society of Hematology.
-She is an Associate Editor for Blood[8] and serves on the editorial boards of Cell Stem Cell and Cancer Cell.
+She has also served on several committees, including as the chair of Stem Cells and Regenerative Medicine for the American Society of Hematology.
+She was an Associate Editor for Blood[9] and serves on the editorial boards of Cell Stem Cell and Cancer Cell.

 Education

-Goodell received her B.Sc. at Imperial College of Science and Technology in London, England in 1986 with Honors.
-She went on to earn her Ph.D. at University of Cambridge in 1991.
-She completed postdoctoral fellowships in Richard Mulligan’s lab at the prestigious Whitehead Institute for Biomedical Research at Massachusetts Institute of Technology and Harvard Medical School.[9]
+Goodell began her education at Wesleyan University and moved on to the Imperial College of Science and Technology in London, England, for her final years, where she received her B.Sc. in Biochemistry with Honors in 1986.
+She went on to earn her Ph.D. at the University of Cambridge in 1991, working at the famous Laboratory of Molecular Biology.
+She returned to the United States to complete postdoctoral fellowships in Richard Mulligan’s lab at the prestigious Whitehead Institute for Biomedical Research at Massachusetts Institute of Technology and Harvard Medical School.[10]

-In 1997, Goodell joined the faculty of the Department of Pediatrics, Molecular and Human Genetics, and Immunology at Baylor College of Medicine in Houston, TX.
-She is a member of the Center for Cell and Gene Therapy[10] and a founding member and director of the Stem Cell and Regenerative Medicine (STaR) Center.[11]
+In 1997, Goodell joined the faculty of Baylor College of Medicine in Houston, Texas, in the Departments of Pediatrics and Molecular and Human Genetics.
+She is a member of the Center for Cell and Gene Therapy[12] and a founding member and director of the Stem Cell and Regenerative Medicine (STaR) Center.[13]
+She became Chair of the Department of Molecular and Cellular Biology in 2019.

-Her current research is focused on the mechanisms that regulate hematopoietic stem cells (HSC), and how those regulatory mechanisms go awry in hematologic malignancies.
+Her current research is focused on the mechanisms that regulate HSCs, and how those regulatory mechanisms go awry in hematologic malignancies.
 The Goodell Laboratory, which has about 15 students and post-doctoral fellows, studies the effects of stresses, including infection, toxicity, and age, on the behavior of HSCs.
-The lab also looks at stem cell growth control, as well as the regulation of self-renewal and activation.[12]
+The lab also looks at stem cell growth control, as well as the regulation of self-renewal and activation.[28]

 Awards and honors